 Bio

-Lt Col Giovannetti was born in Pittsburgh, Pennsylvania.
-She entered the Air Force in May 2001 as a graduate from the United States Air Force Academy.
-She has served as an academic instructor for aircrew and as the primary medical liaison between wing flight safety, wing life support, flight medicine, wing survival, installation readiness and other base agencies providing theatre/weapon training to maximize human performance.
-Prior to assuming her current position, she served as the 15th Medical Operations Squadron Commander, 15th Medical Group, Joint Base Pearl Harbor-Hickam, Hawaii.
+Colonel Giovannetti was born in Pittsburgh, Pa.
+She entered the Air Force in May 2001 as a graduate from the U.S. Air Force Academy.
+As an Aerospace Physiologist, she has served as an academic instructor for aircrew and as the primary liaison between flight safety, life support, flight medicine, survival, readiness and other agencies providing theatre and weapon-specific training to maximize human performance.
+She served as the 15 Medical Operations & Health Care Operations Squadron Commander, Joint Base Pearl Harbor-Hickam, Hawaii.
 Lt Col Giovannetti commanded personnel assigned to four flights delivering outpatient medical services to more than 14,000 beneficiaries from the 15th Wing, 64 installation tenant units, and the surrounding community.
-She directed six clinics providing $8 million in quality healthcare during more than 30,000 patient visits annually..
+She directed six clinics providing $8 million in quality healthcare during more than 30,000 patient visits annually.

-Lt Col Giovannetti holds a Master’s of Science in Exercise Physiology and is board certified in Aerospace Physiology and Exercise Physiology.
-She is married to an active duty Air Force officer and has one son and one daughter.
+Colonel Giovannetti holds a Master’s of Science in Exercise Physiology and is board certified in Aerospace Physiology and Exercise Physiology.
+She is married to Colonel Robert Giovannetti and has one son and one daughter, Enzo and Ava.

 Education